tldr-pages/tldr/pages/common/audacious.md

 # audacious

 > An open-source audio player.
-Indirectly based of XMMS.
+Indirectly based on XMMS.
 > More information: <https://audacious-media-player.org>.

 - Launch the GUI: